Sabrina-OT/AlgorithmsFinal/README.md

 # EV Charging Station Route Optimization Application
 ## Project Description

-The EV Charging Station Route Optimization Application aims to streamline the process of planning routes for electric vehicle (EV) drivers by optimizing their charging station stops.
-By considering factors such as distance, charging station availability, and user preferences, this application helps users plan efficient routes for their
+The goal of the EV Charging Station Route Optimization Application is to increase user convenience when driving an electric vehicle (EV) by analyzing charging station locations distances.
+This application helps users establish efficient routes for their vehicles by selecting a starting location within a 23-node network, determining the fastest path to each charging station, and recommending the best route.

 Include any relevant screenshots, videos, or GIFs here to provide a visual representation of the application's interface or functionality.